pyC$^2$Ray: A flexible and GPU-accelerated Radiative Transfer Framework for Simulating the Cosmic Epoch of Reionization: Novel ray-tracing Method: ASORA

 \subsection{Python-wrapping of \ray{}}

-Here, we provide a brief overview of the \pyray{} interface and architecture, amalgamating key components from the original \texttt{Fortran90} code, the new ray-tracing library as discussed below, and elements of pure \texttt{Python}.
+Here, we provide a brief overview of the \pyray{} interface and architecture, summarized visually in \autoref{fig:pythonwrapping}.
+The package amalgamates key components from the original \texttt{Fortran90} code, the new ray-tracing library as discussed above, and elements of pure \texttt{Python}.
 This integration is facilitated through \texttt{f2py}, a tool developed as part of the \texttt{NumPy} project \citep{numpy2020}.
 This tool streamlines the creation of extension modules from \texttt{Fortran90} source files.

 The incorporated \texttt{Fortran90} subroutines primarily encompass the chemistry solver and retain the original CPU-based ray-tracing module as a contingency.
 The novel \texttt{ASORA} method is written in \texttt{C++/CUDA} and compiled as a \texttt{Python} extension module natively compatible with \texttt{NumPy}.
 The principal time-evolution function within \pyray{} is implemented in \texttt{Python}, and it invokes the ray-tracing method, choosing between the CPU and GPU versions and the chemistry method sourced from these extension modules.
 The prior process of precalculating photoionization rate tables, as introduced earlier, has transitioned to direct implementation in \texttt{Python}.
 This is achieved using numerical integration techniques from the \texttt{SciPy} library \citep{scipy2020}, which relies on the underlying \texttt{QUADPACK} library for lower-level computations.
 It is worth noting that these integration methods differ from the custom Romberg integration subroutines utilized by the original \ray{} framework.
 The commonly needed cosmological equations and physical quantities are now provided by \texttt{Astropy} \citep{astropy2022}.